 - Detailed description of use of articles of JEEHP

-- □ Reader Benefit: Publisher applies the Creative Commons Attribution license to works it publishes & allows free immediate access to, and unrestricted reuse of, original works of all types.
+- • Reader Benefit: Publisher applies the Creative Commons Attribution License to works it publishes & allows free immediate access to original works of all types.

-- □ Reuse Benefit: Publisher applies the Creative Commons Attribution license to works it publishes & allows free immediate access to, and unrestricted reuse of, original works of all types.
+- • Reuse Benefit: Publisher applies the Creative Commons Attribution License to works it publishes & allows unrestricted reuse of original works of all types.

-- □ Copyrights: Publisher applies the Creative Commons Attribution license to works it publishes.
-Under this license, although publisher retains ownership of the copyright for content, it allows anyone to download, reuse, reprint, modify, distribute and/or copy the content.
+- • Copyrights: Publisher applies the Creative Commons Attribution License to works it publishes.
+Under this license, even though the publisher owns the copyright, anyone can download, reuse, reprint, modify, distribute and/or copy the contents.

 - Open data policy

 - For clarification on result accuracy and reproducibility of the results, raw data or analysis data will be deposited to a public repository, for example, Harvard Dataverse (https://dataverse.harvard.edu/dataverse/jeehp/) after acceptance of the manuscript.
 Therefore, submission of the raw data or analysis data is mandatory.
 If the data is already a public one, its URL site or sources should be disclosed.
 If data cannot be publicized, it can be negotiated with the editor.
 If there are any inquiries on depositing data, authors should contact the editorial office.